open-ephys/gui-docs/source/Tutorials/Commutator.rst

     </center>

 Most acquisition systems rely on a tether to transmit power and data between the headstage and the data acquisition controller.
-During freely behaving experiments, as the animal moves around, the tether can get twisted and tangled, which can end up exerting torque on the animal.
+As the animal moves around during freely behaving experiments, the tether can get twisted and tangled which risks exerting torque on the animal.
 This can be is mitigated by using a commutator, a device that untwists the tether as the animal moves around while maintaining electrical continuity between the headstage on the animal and data acquisition controller.
-Our commutators don't require tether torque to know in which direction to compensate for the twists.
+Our commutators don't require tether torque measurements to know in which direction to compensate for the twists.
 Instead, they use information from absolute orientation sensors on our 3D capable headstages.
-Torque-free automatic commutation relives strain from the animal, encouraging more naturalistic behaviors and enabling long-term recordings.
+Torque-free automatic commutation relieves strain from the animal, encouraging more naturalistic behaviors and enabling long-term recordings.

 This tutorial demonstrates how to automate commutation using the Open Ephys GUI, a 3D capable headstage, and an Open Ephys commutator.